ESP8266 Toggle Lock System

 • Install the Tactile Button:

-• Connect one pin of the Tactile Button to pin D1 and the other pin to the GND pin on the ESP8266.
+• Connect one side to pin D1 and the other side to GND on the ESP8266.

 Connecting the Solenoid:

-• Connect the positive wire of the Solenoid Locked to the COM (common) and negative wire to the negative rail of the breadboard.
+• Join the positive lead of the Solenoid Locked to the COM (common) terminal of the relay.

-• Connect the NO (Normally Open) terminal of the relay to the positive rail of the breadboard.
+• Attach the NO (Normally Open) terminal of the relay to the positive rail of the breadboard.

 Notes: